What to wear.

 The key to clothing selection is understanding good color design gives a portrait impact.

-Men don't have to be in a suite and tie to look professional.
+Men don't have to be in a suit and tie to look professional.
 A more casual selection with carefully coordinated colors can reflect your personality while retaining a feeling of professionalism and trust worthiness.

 Women don’t have to have black jacket over a white top, in fact, high contrast selections are not advised.
 Think about bringing one outfit in light tones and other in darker, but not black.